Aging, social networks, organizations.

 Personal networks of older adults

 After completion of my PhD research, I broadened my focus towards the field of healthy aging.
 I am interested in how integration into social networks may promote or hamper well-being in late adulthood.
-This contained, for example, comparative research on social contacts of older adults across 27 European countries, using data from the ESS and Eurostat.
+This contained, for example, comparative research on social contacts of older adults across 27 European countries, using data from the European Social Survey (ESS) and Eurostat.

-Furthermore, I investigated the influence of characteristics of ego-networks—such as social support, loneliness and relationship diversity—on cognitive functioning and mortality of older adults.
-These studies used unique data from the Longitudinal Aging Study Amsterdam.
+Furthermore, I investigated the influence of characteristics of ego-networks—such as social support, loneliness, relationship diversity and grandparenthood—on cognitive functioning and mortality of older adults.
+These studies used unique data from the Longitudinal Aging Study Amsterdam (LASA) and the Health and Retirement Study (HRS).
 Analytical strategies mainly employed growth curve modeling, fixed-effects modeling and survival analysis.
 Results show that older adults embedded into personal networks of supportive and diverse relationships more often enjoy good cognitive health and live longer than their counterparts with less supportive and rather homogeneous networks.

 Informal networks in organizations